circonus-labs/libmtev/docs-md/development/eventer-aco.md

    waiting for the completion of an asynchronous event is quite useful.
 This is what the `eventer_aco_simple_asynch` and `eventer_aco_run_asynch` families of functions do.
- * File descriptor based events are the obvious deep integration.
+ * File-descriptor-based events are the obvious deep integration.
 Each of the `eventer_aco_` variants to read, write, accept, and close events have optional timeouts as parameters instead of a mask.

-If a normal `eventer_read` (or write, etc.) function is called upon an eventer_aco_t object (breaking the type safety), it will be treated as if it is a call to its `eventer_aco_` counterpart with no timeout.
+If a normal `eventer_read` (or write, etc.) function is called upon an `eventer_aco_t` object (breaking the type safety), it will be treated as if it is a call to its `eventer_aco_` counterpart with no timeout.

 ## Examples